mcclatchy/svelte-map/README.md

 #### mapSources
 This is an array of Objects that does the majority of the work for the data that will appear on your map.
 It's similar to a maplibre-gl or mapbox-gl style JSON, and still makes use of the same `paint` and `layout` fields, with more support for switching styles with different sections.
 There are also other fields in the `source` and `layer` levels that define the data file URL, that can add color fields dynamically, or add image coordinates.

+Each source entry in the array is an Object that minimally has fields for a `filepath` string (the data URL), a `sourceId` string (any id you want), a `dataType` string (topojson, image, raster) and a `layers` array.
+It can optionally have a `promoteId` (used for hovering/selecting/tooltips - indicates the id field in the topojson being used), a `colorData` Object (which can dynamically apply colors to layers using categorical, continuous or discrete color scales), a `coordinates` array (used for image layers), a `tileSize` field (used for raster tiles).

+Each `layer` in the layer array is an object that minimally should have a `mapLayerId` (any id you want), a `layerType` (symbol, circle, image, raster, fill, line, etc.) and a `paint` object.
+It can also have a `layerId` (when you use a topojson this is necessary), or a `tooltip` Object if you want hoverability (`tooltip: { hover: true, select: true }` - in this scenario the source layer must have a `promoteId` which is the property field in the topojson that indicates what object is being hovered over).

 For the `paint` and `layout` objects, you can define a `default` style as nested object.
 ```
 paint: {